DucLM1809/infinite-scroll-products/README.md

  |--constants\      # Contains all contants used globally within project
  |--hooks\          # Contains every single custom hook in your entire project
  |--lib\            # Contains facades for the various different libraries used in project
+ |--services\       # Contains all api service function used in project
 ```

 ## Testing